Jason-buaa/CANDecoding/README.md

 We define a Database CAN (DBC) obtained through manual reverse engineering as generated.

+## Tokenization
+ The goal of tokenization is to identify the sequence of  bits that correspond to each signal within the payload of the  frames.
+The resulting output, the tokens, can be described as signals whose location in the payload is known but whose  semantic meaning and format have yet to be translated.

 ## Basic procedure

 [CAN and CAN FD bus decoding](https://www.picotech.com/library/oscilloscopes/can-bus-serial-protocol-decoding)